arx-deidentifier/arx-installer/README.md

-ARX - Powerful Data Anonymization Installer
+Installer for the ARX anonymization tool
 ====

-This project contains the configuration for the ARX installer.
+This project contains configuration files for building the ARX installer.
-The installer is created using the BitRock InstallBuilder v9 software.
+The installer is created using BitRock InstallBuilder (v9).

-More details about InstallBuilder can be found at: http://installbuilder.bitrock.com/
+More details BitRock InstallBuilder can be found at: http://installbuilder.bitrock.com/
-More details about the ARX tool be found at: http://arx.deidentifier.org/
+More details about ARX can be found at: http://arx.deidentifier.org/